DistriLab/msess-visualizer/ecce/patch-notes.md

-# default
+# refine-protocols
-This is the default branch.
+Decorate protocols with ordering assumptions, and race-free guards.
+This is Algorithm 1.